kvitka-dykogo-granatu/sdm_lab1/README.md

 # SDM Lab 1
 This is the codebase for Semantic Data Management Lab Assignment 1 at UPC.
 It was developed by Adrian Patricio and Olha Baliasina.

+The lab on Property Graphs using Neo4j covers graph modeling, querying, data loading, evolution, and analysis using Cypher and graph algorithms.

 ## Important Files
 - PartA.2_BaliasinaPatricio_Extraction_Async_Fetching_Fields.py: This script extracts all the needed information from the Semantic Scholar API
 - PartA.2_BaliasinaPatricio_Extraction_References.py: This script extracts all the citations of the papers from Semantic Scholar API.